Arksine/moonraker/docs/configuration.md

 #   If password is set but user is empty the default user "admin" will be used
 #   Provided an output_id (relay id) if the Shelly device supports
 #   more than one (default is 0).
+address:
+user:
+password:
+device_name:
+#   The above options are used for "Indigo" Insteon/x10 controllers.
+The
+#   address should be a valid ip or hostname for the Indigo server.
+#   Provide the username/password configured in Indigo.
+#   device_name is the Indigo device; for devices with a space in their name,
+#   ie "Office Printer", use %20 "Office%20Printer".

 ```